-Attributes of Educational Technology Standards GLE Attribute Name Description Points Attri Attributes for GLE 1.3.2 should be scored for artifacts related to the research process only.
+Attributes of Educational Technology Standards GLE Attribute Name Description Points Attributes for GLE 1.3.2 should be scored for artifacts related to the research process only.
 Gather Information Selects evidence from a digital source that is directly related to the student task.
-For example, identifying multiple sources and perspectives on a question.
+For example, understanding why governments make, interpret, and carry out laws; and, evaluating the effectiveness of a law.
 1 Selects evidence from an additional digital source(s) directly related to the student task.
-1 1.3.2 Organize Information Uses digital tools to organize information directly related to the topic.
-For example, software for word processing, creating graphic organizers, and flow charts 1 Labels two or more categories based on important characteristics.
+1 1.3.2 Uses digital tools to organize information directly related to the topic.
+For example, software for word processing, creating graphic organizers, and flow charts 1 Organize Information Labels two or more categories based on important characteristics.
 Scoring Note: This point can only be earned if the student has used a digital tool to organize information.
 1 Uses categories to sort data and information.
 Scoring Note: This point can only be earned if the student has used a digital tool to organize information.
 1 Record Sources Records digital source(s) during research.
 Must include title, author (if known), and type of resource.
-1 Attributes for GLE 1.3.3 should be scored for artifacts related to the final product only. uct only.
+1 Attributes for GLE 1.3.3 should be scored for artifacts related to the final product only.
 Ethical Use Puts results of research into own words.
 1 Synthesize Information Combines information collected from digital sources to create a presentation or product.
 1 1.3.3 All elements (for example, text, audio, graphics) in the final digital product relate directly to the student task.
 1 Copyright Issues Properly cites all digital sources within the final product.
-1 TOTA L 10
+1 TOTA TOTAL 10

-Grade 4 Dig Deep Scoring Guide
+Grade 4 Whose Rules?
+Scoring Guide

-Scoring Rubric for Dig Deep
+Scoring Rubric for Whose Rules?

 Performance Description Points A Level 3 response exceeds the standards and reflects that a student can demonstrate knowledge and ability beyond the requirements for Educational Technology GLEs 1.3.2 and 1.3.3.
-9 - 10 A Level 2 response meets the standards and reflects that a student understands and is able to perform GLE 1.3.2 Locate and organize information from a variety of sources and media and GLE 1.3.3 Analyze, synthesize, and ethically use information to develop a solution, make informed decisions, and report results BY using technology to develop a paper or presentation that draws a conclusion about a historical question.
+9 - 10 A Level 2 response meets the standards and reflects that a student understands and is able to perform GLE 1.3.2 Locate and organize information from a variety of sources and media and GLE 1.3.3 Analyze, synthesize, and ethically use information to develop a solution, make informed decisions, and report results BY using technology to develop a paper or presentation that makes an informed decision on a public issue.
 6 - 8 A Level 1 response reflects that a student is still working toward meeting GLEs 1.3.2 and 1.3.3.
 0 - 5